nori266/lazy_match_reading/README.md

 NEWS_API_KEY=your_api_key_here
 ```

-3. Make sure Ollama is running locally with the model specified in `config.py` (default: llama2)
+3. Make sure Ollama is running locally with the model specified in `config.py` (default: llama3.1:8b)

+4. Create your question and topic lists:
+   - Create `question_list.md` with your questions (one per line, prefixed with '- ')
+   - Create `topic_list.md` with your topics (one per line, prefixed with '- ')

 ## Running the Application